 Airline Website Usability: British Airways Soars Ahead!

-In our first case study for 2010, we thought we would have a look at how user friendly 10 of the world’s leading airline websites are.
+We thought we would have a look at how user friendly 10 of the world’s leading airline websites are.
 On a recent overseas trip, I was astonished to see how many people continue to take dangerous or banned items, such as scissors and cigarette lighters through the check-in gates at airports.
-Since security has become radically tougher in recent years we thought we’d explore how easy (or difficult!) it is to find information about the items you’re not supposed to have in your luggage.
-So…we put the following 10 websites through the loop:
+Since security has become radically tougher in recent years we thought we’d explore how easy (or difficult!) it is to find information about the items you’re not supposed to have in your luggage… So we tested the usability of the ten following airline websites:

 The following task was asked of 1,000 participants (100 per website):